cabbagecabbagecabbage/loaf/README.md

 ### Using Docker

 You can deploy LOAF using the Docker images.
-Make sure to configure the environment variables, as described in step 4 of the [installation instructions](#installation).
+Make sure to configure the API URL in the frontend before deploying.

 LOAF-UI: https://hub.docker.com/r/cabbagecabbagecabbage/loaf-ui